filonico/filonico.github.io/_pages/research.md

 <hr>

 <p>
-  Different portions of the genome evolve at different rates: this represents one of the fundamental concepts of modern biology and is at the core of molecular evolutionary theory.
-Understading the drivers of such difference is thus pivotal to harness the tools of comparative genomics, phylogenomics, and population genetics.
-Accordingly, well-curated and standardized sets of molecular resources are essential to aid reproducible and sharable research.
+  <b>Different portions of the genome evolve at different rates</b>: this is one of the fundamental concepts of modern biology and is at the core of molecular evolutionary theory.
+Understading <b>the drivers of such difference</b> is thus pivotal to harness the tools of comparative genomics, phylogenomics, and population genetics.
+Accordingly, well-curated and standardized datasets of <b>molecular resources</b> are essential to aid reproducible and accessible research.
 </p>

 <p><em>